 For an in-depth understanding of the above concepts, check out the sections below.

-argparse - Simple Guide to Command-Line Arguments Parsing in Python
+Python threading Module - Simple Guide to Create and Manage threads in Python

 Parallel Computing is a type of computation where tasks are assigned to individual processes for completion.
 These processes can be running on a single computer or cluster of computers.
 Parallel Computing makes multi-tasking super fast.

 Python provides different libraries (joblib, dask, ipyparallel, etc) for performing parallel computing.